gitjeff05/kapitsa/README.md

 ## Solution

-Kapitsa is a simple script that searches the **source** of Jupyter notebook cells -- in `.ipynb` files -- and returns the code and path to that file.
+Kapitsa is a simple script that searches the **source** and **metadata.tags** of Jupyter notebook cells and returns the code and path to that file.
 Users just configure paths where they keep their notebooks.
 Kapitsa provides some convenient functions:

 1. **Search** - Query your notebooks for code examples (e.g., "pd.join").
+2. **Search Tags** - Query your notebooks cells by tag.
-2. **Recent** - List recently modified notebooks sorted by date.
+3. **Recent** - List recently modified notebooks sorted by date.
-3. **List** - View all paths on your filesystem that contain notebooks.
+4. **List** - View all paths on your filesystem that contain notebooks.